 Clipper burn.
 Alpaca skin has no lanolin.
 Even the cleanest shearing cuts can produce raw, weeping clipper burns, especially on animals whose fleece was matted or carried embedded vegetation.
 The wounds take up to two weeks to heal.
 Inspect each animal before they go back to the paddock and flag anything red or weeping for daily monitoring.

 Other essentials.
 Fresh water with electrolytes.
 Avoid rough terrain or aggressive paddock-mates for the first 48 hours - a dominant herd member who tolerated yesterday's hierarchy may suddenly bully today's stranger-shaped animal.
-If your nights are still dipping near the 15°C floor, fit lightweight alpaca coats and shed the herd indoors overnight for the first week.
+If your nights are still cold, fit lightweight alpaca coats and shed the herd indoors overnight for the first week.

 What to Write Down